jamiehenzy/Genome_analysis_Explore/4_Mapping_tutorial.md

 ```

+Check the new output and error files in your directory.
+If everything is running smoothly, your output file will continue to update progress.
+It takes a few minutes or more for all eight files to be processed.
 After it runs, there will be a new directory, "sra_files", with eight files that are in a format that you cannot read.
 We need to convert these to fastq format.
 Again, be sure to make changes as needed to the script:

 ```html
 #!/bin/bash